yracine/device-type.myecobee/README.md

 You should already have an ecobee username and password, if not go to https://www.ecobee.com/home/ecobeeLogin.jsp

-Go through the authentication process using My ecobee Init.
+Go through the authentication process using MyEcobeeInit.
 To do so, please press on the "ecobee Connect> Required" button in the middle of the screen.

 If needed, watch "how to setup ecobee" video (but use My ecobee Init instead of the Smarttings labs script) as the authentication process is similar.